BettercareHealth/bettercare/nc/nc-7.md

 ### 7-16 How do you treat hypothermia?

 1. **Warm the infant** in a closed incubator, overhead radiant warmer or warm room.
 Skin-to-skin care is a very effective method of warming a cold infant.
-The incubator temperature should be set at 37 °C until the skin temperature returns to normal.
-Warm water (37 °C) has also been used to correct hypothermia.
+The incubator temperature should be set at 37&nbsp;°C until the skin temperature returns to normal.
+Warm water (37&nbsp;°C) has also been used to correct hypothermia.
 2. **Provide energy** while the infant is being warmed.
 Hypoglycaemia may occur during warming.
 Energy can be given as oral or nasogastric milk, or intravenous maintenance fluid containing 10% dextrose water (e.g. Neonatalyte).
 3. **Provide oxygen.** Although centrally pink, cold infants are often hypoxic.
 Therefore, give 30% oxygen (FiO₂ 0.3) while the infant is being warmed.
 A normal oxygen saturation in a cold infant does to exclude tissue hypoxia as oxygen is trapped in the red cells.
 4. **Give 4% sodium bicarbonate.** Most hypothermic infants have a metabolic acidosis.
 If intravenous fluid is given, add 10 ml 4% sodium bicarbonate to 100 ml of maintenance fluid (Neonatalyte).
 Obtain a blood gas analysis if possible and half correct any base deficit.